DBraun/DawDreamer/README.md

 ### Windows

-DawDreamer has been tested with Visual Studio 2019 and VS2019 Build Tools (v142).

 Install [Python 3.8.x Windows x86-64](https://www.python.org/downloads/release/python-3810/) to `C:/Python38` and set a permanent environment variable `PYTHONPATH` equal to `C:/Python38`.

 With the Projucer, open `DawDreamer.jucer`.
 Use it to create a Visual Studio solution and then build in Release mode.
 Note the post-build command, which moves the recently built `dawdreamer.dll` to `C:/Python38`.
-Also copy `thirdparty/libfaust/win-x64/Release/bin/faust.dll` to this directory.
+This command should also move `thirdparty/libfaust/win-x64/Release/bin/faust.dll` to this directory.

 Now you can import dawdreamer: